reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

 ### Task 2: Review Enrollment and Obtain Authentication Keys

+In this task, you will be reviewing the enrollment created and obtain the keys for further tasks.

 1. On the **Manage enrollments** pane, to view the list of individual device enrollments, click **individual enrollments**.

     ![](../media2/lab5img6.png)